openspectra/openspectra/README.md

 from the top level project directory.

 On Mac if your are using a virtual environment you'll need to update and use the provided "run.sh" script.
-It contains a workaround for a permissing problem when running from within a virtual environment.
+It contains a workaround for a permission issue when running from within a virtual environment.
 You'll need to update the value of PYTHON_ROOT in run.sh to point to your installation of Python 3.7.
 And in this case to start the application use,

 ````
 ./run.sh main.py